FrancesCoronel/personal-website-v3/_posts/2016-12-10-alter-conf.md

 #### [Christina González](https://medium.com/@c_gonzalez), @c_gonzalez

 The global Internet audience has been steadily changing over time.
 The structure of the Internet itself, however, has been slower to catch up.
-Internationalized Domain Names (IDNs), which utilize non-Latin alphabets and diacritic marks, were proposed in the mid-90’s, but not realized until 2010.
+Internationalized Domain Names (IDNs), which utilize non-Latin alphabets and diacritic marks, were proposed in the mid-90's, but not realized until 2010.
 Even now, not all services play nicely with them.
 In a country and a world where the Internet can serve as a lifeline to learning tools, as well as opportunity, access must go beyond simply connecting to the Internet.

-While changes are coming, there is still widespread inconsistency in how user-friendly to non-English speakers some of the country’s, and sometimes the world’s, most popular sites and services are.
+While changes are coming, there is still widespread inconsistency in how user-friendly to non-English speakers some of the country's, and sometimes the world's, most popular sites and services are.
 There may be top trending hash tags worldwide on Twitter in Arabic, but user names must be in Latin characters.
-There’s a disconnect between the creators of services and spaces and today’s current and potential audiences.
+There's a disconnect between the creators of services and spaces and today's current and potential audiences.

 Christina addresses this from a personal perspective (Do you really need that accent on your name?) to a wider one, points out some of these inconsistencies, and talks about possible solutions.